 Kids often have their first crushes in elementary school.
-I remember being chased on the playground and having my hair pulled by a boy who “liked” me when I was in fourth grade; this was his way of giving me attention.
-But this type of behavior changes once kids hit the teen years.
-In fact, many teens start “going out” or “going steady” with each other as early as the middle school years, and in today’s world, this might involve frequent phone chats or texting.
+Many teens start “going out” or “going steady” with each other as early as the middle school years, and in today’s world, this might involve frequent phone chats or texting.
 Some level of connection between your teen and her crush may be inevitable, as they interact at school and exchange phone numbers.
-Keep in mind that allowing teens to date and interact with people they’re attracted to, allows them to develop healthy relationship skills.
+This allows them to develop healthy relationship skills.
 But you know your child, and it should ultimately be up to you as a parent just how far a budding teen romance will go.

 Ask yourself some questions to determine if your teen is ready to start dating: